-Covid-19 coronavirus: McDonalds' level 3 plans in breach of rules, union says
+Covid 19 coronavirus: McDonalds' level 3 plans in breach of rules, union says

 "This does not meet the requirements to maintain physical distancing and have contactless interactions."

-The union believes this lack of physical distancing will put the health and safety of staff at risk, Treen said.

-It may also put customers at risk, as they will receive food from staff who haven't been physically distancing from other customers and who have been handling cash and food at the same time.
+It may also put customers at risk, Treen said, as they will receive food from staff who haven't been physically distancing from other customers and who have been handling cash and food.

+McDonalds spokesman Simon Kenny said the company had sought advice through official Government channels and had third party auditors review its level 3 plans.

+"Some examples of the contactless service and physical distancing customers will note include new protective screens in Drive-Thru windows, how payments are processed and how food is handed over," he said.

-While other fast food chains such as Burger King, KFC, Pizza Hut and Car's Jr have taken extra measures, Treen said there were still problems.
+While other fast food chains such as Burger King, KFC, Pizza Hut and Carl's Jr have taken extra measures, Treen said there were still problems.

-"Burger King plans to accept cash but at least it is at a separate window and is separated from food," he said.
+"Burger King plans to accept cash but at least it is at a separate window from food," he said.

-KFC, Pizza Hut and Car's Jr stores will only accept eftpos payments.
+KFC, Pizza Hut and Carl's Jr will only accept eftpos payments.

 "But Burger King and Restaurant Brands plan to receive payments and hand over food using a tray through a window that does not maintain a 2m distance," Treen said.